Harvey The 'Most Significant Tropical Cyclone Rainfall Event In U.S. History'

 According to the report, the storm directly killed at least 68 people, all of them in Texas, and indirectly killed some 35 more.

-Harvey, which started as a wave off the west coast of Africa in mid-August, was a category 4 storm when it slammed into Texas on August 26.
-Then, it rapidly weakened and stalled in the area for some four days, pouring down record rainfall.
+Harvey, which started as a wave off the west coast of Africa in mid-August, was a Category 4 storm when it slammed into Texas on Aug.
+26. Then, it rapidly weakened and stalled in the area for some four days, pouring down record rainfall.

 It happened over a very large area, impacting hundreds of thousands of structures.
 "It is unlikely the United States has ever seen such a sizable area of excessive tropical cyclone rainfall totals as it did from Harvey," the report says.